Here’s the REAL STORY!

 Whether the job is a feature film or an industrial video on a low budget, the Gaffer must have an extensive knowledge of the film stock or video cameras being used, the lighting equipment and techniques employed, and effective leadership principles.
 It is of paramount importance that they be able to accurately estimate the time required for a particular setup in order that actors and other principals may be scheduled accordingly.

 Grips are also vital to lighting the set.
 Outside, when reflectors and bounce materials are stretched on large frames to control the light, that is the job of the Grip department.
 They also place shadow-making devices called flags – rectangular black cloth frames, or nets – similar, but made with a netting material that reduces rather than eliminates the light.
+Black gaffers tape is often used in lighting set-ups because it has a matte finish that doesn’t reflect light.
 The difference between “lighting” and “illumination” is controlling the shadows.
 Generally, that is the job of the grip department.
 As we often say to newcomers who have trouble seeing the difference between the two departments, “The Electricians make the light, the Grips make the shadows.”

 Harrison Bros.
 Inc.